Aside from eyeglasses, contact lenses are considered one of the safest methods for correcting refractive vision errors.

 When Contacts May Not Be Ideal

 Contacts may not be right for everyone, and there are times when other options may be more beneficial.
-Your ophthalmologist can determine if contacts are a good fit for you.
+Your eye doctor can determine if contacts are a good fit for you.
 If you suffer from chronic dry eyes or difficult seasonal allergies, contacts may not be a great choice, for example.

 Some refractive errors may not be as easily corrected with contact lenses.
 Your doctor can determine if your refractive error is correctable with contacts.